tianxin10125/siteproxy/README_english.md

 # Siteproxy 2.0
 <br />
-Siteproxy 2.0 utilizes service workers, making the proxy more stable and capable of handling more websites.
-It replaces Express with Hono to achieve a fourfold speed increase and supports deployment on Cloudflare Workers.
-It provides a reverse proxy, allowing access to YouTube/Google without needing to bypass internet censorship, and supports GitHub and Telegram web logins.
-This online proxy operates entirely within web pages, requiring no client configuration, and provides reverse proxy access to the internet.
+Siteproxy 2.0 uses a service worker to make the proxy more stable, enabling it to support a wider range of websites.
+It replaces Express with Hono, which increases the speed by four times.
+It supports deployment on Cloudflare Workers.
+This reverse proxy allows for the access to YouTube/Google without the need for a VPN, and supports login for GitHub and Telegram web (please be cautious not to log in through untrusted proxies).
+It's a purely web-based online proxy that requires no configuration on the client's side, acting as a reverse proxy to the internet.
 <br />
 ```
                                                  +----> google/youtube